risingnote/spdz-bankers-gui/README.md

 **SPDZ**

-Assumes [SPDZ](https://github.com/bristolcrypto/SPDZ) has been installed and built for the target environment.
+Assumes [SPDZ](https://github.com/bristolcrypto/SPDZ) has been installed and built for the target environment or using the Docker Dev container.

+Mount the spdz directory e.g. using the docker dev container and running from this project directory:

+`docker run -it --rm -p 14000-14010:14000-14010 -v ${HOME}/Development/spdz:/spdz -v $(pwd)/spdz:/spdz/bankers spdz/spdzdev`

 Generate pre-computed values:

+- `in docker container cd /spdz/bankers`
+- `../compile.py bankers_bonus`
-- `Scripts/setup-online.sh` to generate the triples for 2 SPDZ parties/engines, used as validated shares.
+- `../Scripts/setup-online.sh` to generate the triples for 2 SPDZ parties/engines, used as validated shares.
-- `client-setup 2` to generate the public/private key pairs for each SPDZ party/engine
+- `../client-setup 2` (generates unnecessary client key material) or `../server-key-setup` (need to copy to Player-SPDZ-Keys-Pn for each party) to generate the public/private key pairs for each SPDZ party/engine

-Run the compiled [bankers_bonus.mpc](https://github.com/bristolcrypto/SPDZ/blob/privateclient/Programs/Source/bankers_bonus.mpc) program on 2 SPDZ engines from within the SPDZ directory with:
+Run the compiled `bankers_bonus.mpc` program on 2 SPDZ engines from within the SPDZ directory with:

-`Scripts/run-online.sh bankers_bonus`
+`../Scripts/run-online.sh bankers_bonus`

 by default this runs 2 instances on the localhost listening on ports 14000 and 14001.

-To deploy a continuously restarting mpc program run with:

-`Scripts/harness.sh 'Scripts/run-online.sh bankers_bonus' >> deploy.log 2>&1 &`

 **SPDZ Proxy**